Atomic Runner Chelnov: Gameplay

-Plot

-The player takes the role of Chelnov (Челнов), a coal miner who miraculously survives the malfunction and explosion of a nuclear power plant.
-Chelnov's body gains superhuman abilities due to the massive amount of radiation given off by the explosion, and a secret organization seeks to harness those abilities for its own evil purposes.
-Chelnov must battle and defeat the secret organization using his newfound abilities.

 Development

 Atomic Runner Chelnov was controversial at the time of release.
 The setting, where a coal miner is caught in a nuclear accident, a hammer and sickle visible on the game's opening screen, and the game's title (Chernobyl is written チェルノブイリ in Japanese) led many to interpret the game as a parody of the Chernobyl disaster.
 Data East responded in a television program that the name "Chelnov" was merely a relative of Karnov, the title character of one of the company's games, and was not at all influenced by the events at Chernobyl.
 Other development staff members later explained that the game had been planned under a different name, but the events at Chernobyl led to the name "Chelnov", which became the game's title.
 Under this explanation, the parodic elements resulted purely out of coincidence, but over a year and a half passed from the accident to the first release of the game, which was ample time for the developers to reassess the suitability of the game's plot and content.
-The game's storyline was changed considerably to remove connotations with Chernobyl when the game was ported to the Sega Mega Drive/Genesis.
+The game's storyline was changed considerably to remove connotations of Chernobyl when the game was ported to the Sega Mega Drive/Genesis.

 After Data East became defunct due to bankruptcy in 2003, Paon bought the rights to Atomic Runner Chelnov.